amhtj/Diffusion-Handwriting-Generation/readme.md

 To get an inference, run inference.py (with arguments, see the file).
 To retrain model run train.py.
 Arguments can be changed.

-IAM Dataset from this project can be downloaded only with VPN (IAM dataset represented by a Swiss laboratory).
+IAM Dataset from this project can be downloaded here:

 https://fki.tic.heia-fr.ch/databases/download-the-iam-on-line-handwriting-database